OpenBudget/budgetkey-k8s/README.md

   * Copy the relevant steps from an existing app's [.travis.yml](https://github.com/OriHoch/socialmap-app-main-page/blob/master/.travis.yml)
   * Also, suggested to keep deployment notes in the app's [README.md](https://github.com/OriHoch/socialmap-app-main-page/blob/master/README.md#deployment)
   * Follow the app's README to setup Docker and GitHub credentials on Travis

-### Creating a new environment

-You can create a new environment by copying an existing environment directory and modifying the values.

-See the [sk8s environments documentation](https://github.com/OriHoch/sk8s/blob/master/environments/README.md#environments) for more details about environments, namespaces and clusters.

-### Modifying configuration values

-The default values are at `values.yaml` - these are used in the chart template files (under `templates`, `charts`  and `charts-external` directories)

-Each environment can override these values using `environments/ENVIRONMENT_NAME/values.yaml`

-Finally, automation scripts write values to `values.auto-updated.yaml`

 ### Modifying secrets